Background

 Competitor Benchmarking

-To understand industry standards and which elements of existing travel websites are successful or not working, I conducted research on industry leaders and how they structure the process of booking a flight.
-I am looking at layout, navigation, how many steps in the process, CTA's and all successful/unsuccessful elements on the site.
+To understand industry standards and identify which elements of existing travel websites are successful or ineffective, I researched industry leaders and analysed how they structure the flight booking process.
+This included evaluating layout, navigation, the number of steps in the process, calls to action (CTAs), and other successful or unsuccessful elements on the site.

 Usability Tests